phoopee3/creating-blocks-using-acf/ACF Blocks.md

 </div>
 ```

-^ Show actual code with if statements and better formatting
+^ Show actual code with if statements and better formatting.

+^ The get_fields gets all of the acf fields and returns them as an array.
+I find that easier than making separate get_field method calls.

+^ The align_class line gets the width that was specified from the block editor, like wide, full-width, etc.

 ---